-14 These targets are drawn from the draft 2021 Regional Land Transport Plan.
+&lt;sup>13 These targets are drawn from the Wellington Regional Land Transport Plan 2021.

 Public transport network

 The public transport network in the region (Metlink) is an integrated network of bus, train and harbour ferry services.
 The network consists of four railway lines, more than 100 bus routes, more than 200 school bus services, and harbour ferry services.
 Through the Total Mobility Scheme, discounted taxi services provide travel support and assistance for people who have difficulty using the public transport services.